 Length of stay in a halfway house can range from 3 to 12 months.
 Generally speaking, federal guidelines allow parolees to stay no longer than 12 months, but others stay longer based on judgments about their needs.
 Rather, this duration typically depends on the individual’s readiness to transition into an independent living situation or into a sober living home.

-The cost of a halfway house differs according to the location, services available, and degree of care.
+The true cost of a halfway house differs according to the location, services available, and degree of care.
 The average would probably range into the hundreds, as low as $400 and up to $800 monthly; it could be even more depending on the location.
-The most influencing factors that have an impact on cost include:
+The most influential factors that have an impact on cost include:

 Residents often cover rent through: